Anne-ccl/Big-Data-Final-Earthquake-Impact-on-Housing-Prices/README.md

 The preliminary results suggest that housing prices are more closely related to the social increase rate (net migration) than to earthquake intensity.
 Specifically, the analysis indicates that areas with higher rates of population influx tend to experience more significant changes in housing prices, irrespective of earthquake intensity.
 These findings highlight the importance of social and demographic factors over purely geological ones in influencing the housing market.

+## Project Limitations

+This project mainly analyzes the data on house price differences and transaction case differences.
+If we want to optimize data processing, we believe that we should collect the actual housing price registration prices in various places to make it more complete.
+In addition, due to the limited time for collecting data and the difficulty of collecting commercial data, this became the limitation of this project.

 ### Future Research
 Given the initial findings, future research should delve deeper into the impact of social changes, such as migration patterns and demographic shifts, on housing prices.
 Further studies could investigate: